lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 #### MPI

-The illustration below shows the default binding of a pure MPI-job.
-In which 32 global ranks are distributed onto 2 nodes with 16 cores each.
-Each rank has 1 core assigned to it.
+The illustration below shows the default binding of a pure MPI-job in which 32 global ranks are distributed onto two nodes with 16 cores each.
+Each rank has one core assigned to it.

 ```Bash
 #!/bin/bash